-Breaking down the communication silos that dominate current public agency organizational structures has been a desirable goal for many years.
+Breaking down the communication silos that dominate current public-agency organizational structures has been a desirable goal for many years.
 Attempts to fine-tune these structures to improve communication efficiency are frequent events.
 The problem with these fine-tuning efforts is that they do not address either the breadth or depth of fundamental changes that will ultimately be necessary if the 2030 vision is to be achieved.
 Broad-based integration across modes, functions, jurisdictions, and data are the requisite foundation for building and maintaining a reliable transportation network.

-Significant new work has recently been completed within SHRP2 Project L06 (Institutional Architectures to Advance Operational Strategies) that can become a blueprint for effecting the organizational changes necessary for the broad-based and comprehensive implementation of operational strategies to improve system reliability.
-Quoting from the L06 project work:
+Significant new work has been completed in SHRP 2 Reliability Project L06 (Parsons Brinckerhoff et al. 2012) that can be a blueprint for effecting the organizational changes necessary for broad-based and comprehensive implementation of operational strategies to improve system reliability.
+Parsons Brinckerhoff has noted: